weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/detect-deployment-changes.md

 know that this has succeeded?
 -->

+- Discover different solutions within weave gitops that would allow to solve the problem of how to detect that a deployment pipeline has changed.
+- Recommend the one that seems better suited for the role.

 ### Non-Goals

 <!--
 What is out of scope for this RFC?
 Listing non-goals helps to focus discussion and make progress.
 -->
+- Anything related to processing the deployment notification.

 ## Comparison